Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configexamples/lansweepercloud.md

-# Configuration Example - Lansweeper 7.1
+# Configuration Example - Lansweeper Cloud

 The following is an example of the SourceConfig, AssetTypes and data mapping configuration that could be used to import computer-type assets from a Lansweeper Cloud site.
 This means that the Keysafe Key that holds the credentials to authenticate requests to the Lansweeper Cloud API should be of type [Lansweeper Cloud Authentication](/data-imports-guide/assets/authentication#key-type-lansweeper-cloud).